Model predictive control (MPC)

 MPC uses an explicit linear or nonlinear model of the plant and knowledge of disturbances and setpoint changes for predicting future control errors.
 The controlled plant may be SISO (Single Input, Single Output) or MIMO (Multiple Input, Multiple Output).
 Additional advantage of MPC over traditional control methods is the ability to incorporate operating constraints, for example a minimum and maximum value of control input, in the control system design.

-Figure 1: The heating load of the radiator on the right-hand side is significantly larger than that of radiator on the left-hand side, causing discrepancies in the temperatures perceived by the occupants in the room.
+Figure 1: The heating load of the heating radiator on the right-hand side is significantly larger than the one on the left-hand side, causing discrepancies in the temperatures perceived by the occupants in the rooms.

 In the context of building heating control, slightly different formulations of the cost function (6) are often used.
 These will be further discussed in Sections 4.5.4 and 4.6.
-For a linear plant model, (6) - (7) result in a quadratic optimization problem, for which several efficient solvers exist, for example quadprog in MATLAB .
+For a linear (traditional) control model, (6) - (7) the predictive output control value is a quadratic optimization problem, for which several efficient solvers exist, for example Quadprog in MATLAB .
 It can be noted that without the constraints (7), the calculated optimal control equals to that of the Linear Quadratic Regulator (LQR).

 In building automation several factors suggest great potential of MPC over traditional control methods of HVAC systems.
 Buildings generally have slow dynamics due to insulation and large thermal mass, making it necessary to plan heating in advance (see figure 10).
-Knowledge of the main disturbances, ambient temperature, solar radiation, occupancy etc. are also readily available.
-Of special interest has been the use of MPC in load shifting, a key component in smart grids and demand response programs.
-MPC can also be used to integrate several independent systems (heating, ventilation and air-conditiong) cost-efficiently.
+Knowledge of the main disturbances like ambient temperatures, solar radiation levels, room occupancy status are also readily available.
+Of special interest has been the use of MPC in electricity network load shifting, a key component in smart grids and demand response programs.
+MPC can also be used to integrate several independent systems cost-efficiently like heating, ventilation and air conditioning.

-Some existing implementationsof MPC in building heating control are briefly discussed next and main findings, especially in terms of energy usage and implementational issues are summarized.
+Some existing implementations of MPC in building heating control are briefly discussed next.
+The main findings, especially in terms of energy usage and implementational issues are summarized.